rthill/yamaha/README.md

 ## Notes
 This plugin is still under development, but for myself in daily use.
 I use the plugin to switch on the Yamaha RX-S600 and RX-V475 series and to change the input.
 Depending on the input I also adapt the volume which works fine for me.
 Mute is unused in my logics.
+The plugin makes use of the Yamaha Network Control (YNC) which is an XML format protocol.
+Event notifications are received over UDP Multicast, so be aware to keep the Yamaha RX-V in the same subnet as sh.py.

 Feel free to comment, send me compatible devices and to fill issues.
+Only main zone is supported for the moment, if you wish to use multi zone feature please open a new issue on github.

 As far as I know all RX-V4xx, RX-V5xx, RX-V6xx, RX-V7xx and RX-Sxxx series share the same API, so they should be ok with this plugin.